freeCodeCamp/freeCodeCamp/guide/english/agile/sprints/index.md

 ## Properties of a Sprint
 -Sprints should remain the same pretetermined length of time throughout the length of the project.
--The team works to break up the User Stories to a size that can be completed within the duration of the Sprint without carrying over to the next.
+-The team works to break up the User Stories, a non-technical description of what the user expects to see and/or do, to a size that can be completed within the duration of the Sprint without carrying over to the next.
 -"Sprint" and "Iteration" are often used interchangeably.

 #### More Information: